 I have a rather unusual story about what led me to philosophy.
 Like a bad parking job, I kinda backed into it by mistake.
 My university had us students satisfy area requirements in the arts and humanities to be eligible for graduation; it was because of this requirement that I took my first philosophy course.
 Up until that moment, I hadn't really ever thought about philosophy.
 Sure, I had heard of Descartes but mostly in the context of his importance to mathematics and I had heard of Plato because of his Republic, a critically important text in political theory.
 I had, however, never studied philosophy or read any of these historically important texts.
 After my first course in philosophy, I was hooked because engaging with such material allowed me to think about a diverse set of topics that seemed to matter more than the quibbly fleeting things that don't seem to matter at all, which I was learning in other classes in which I was enrolled.
 The rest is... well, wait a minute... it's probably more complicated than that.

-When I was 12, I started work (with my parent's permission, of course) at a local golf course.
+I began working at the age of 12 (with my parent's permission, of course) at a local golf course.
 That job experience led to an opportunity at a country club in the Boston area.
 Among its members were academic staff at local universities, including Boston College, Babson, Bentley, College of the Holy Cross, Emerson, Harvard, MIT, and Northeastern.
 Members who worked at these universities were always up for a chat about their current research, teaching, and talented students they were supervising.
 These conversations piqued my interest in scholarly pursuits, despite that at the time the vision for my life had me working in the golf business.

 During winter when golf courses in New England are closed, I enrolled in extra-curricular art classes.
 In my junior year, the Department of Art at Boston University invited local school districts to nominate talented art students for a 12-week figure drawing course.
 My local school district nominated me, among other members of my cohort.
 I was admitted and completed the course for college credit.
 The arts were a large part of my upbringing, and remain so to this day.
 Still, I had never heard of philosophy, outside the occasional reference to Plato or Descartes in civics or maths class, until my second year of university study at Methodist University.